 ($3,500 – $1,500) / $1500 = $2,000 / $1,500 = 1.33 = 133% return on investment

 How much do most companies spend on marketing analytics?

 Not sure how much of your marketing budget should be spent on marketing analytics?
 The 2017 CMO Survey can at least tell you what’s typical.

-Marketing analytics spend has dropped a bit in the last year, and is now about 5.5% of marketing budget for the average firm.
+Marketing analytics spend has dropped a bit in the last year, and is now about 5.5% of the marketing budget for the average firm.

 Surprisingly, CMOs expect that percentage to rise – by a lot.
 They expect to invest 18% of their marketing budgets into analytics within the next three years.